We use affiliate links. They let us sustain ourselves at no cost to you.

 Proxy server

-Every service includes at least 50 locations worldwide, country and city-level targeting.
+Every service includes at least 50 locations worldwide and country-level targeting.
 Bright Data offers flexible rotation options: rotate every request or keep the IPs for as long as available.
 Also, there’s an option to immediately replace a proxy server that goes offline with a new one.
 As such, the provider manages to keep 99.99% uptime.

 For more information and performance tests, read the Bright Data review.